 Newton Raphson’s method is another method for root finding.
 The Newton-Raphson expression of root-finding utilizes the linear approximation which we have discussed.

-The video includes the steps we use to come closer to the root point, for a function, as we can see. where the function value=0 or close to zero, by starting with an initial point say x0, coming up get the f(x0) value, then creates a slope at the curve, then hit the x-axis at another point say x1.
+The video includes the steps we use to come closer to the root point, for a function, as we can see. where the function value=0 or close to zero, by starting with an initial point say x0, coming up to get the f(x0) value, then creating a slope at the curve, then hitting the x-axis at another point say x1.

 Check the f(x1), if it is zero then this is the root point, else, take a vertical line and hit the curve, then create a new slope line, get another point say x2, and so on till you find a point that is the root point.

 Two solved examples are introduced.
 The video has a closed caption in English.